awez/amirrajan.github.com/a-dark-room/index.md

 **Nov 1, 2013: Submitted to the App Store at $1.99**

 I submitted the game to the App Store.
 The description of the game was set to "a text based journey... awake. head throbbing. vision blurry."
 I still spent a day making minor tweeks to balancing.
 I play tested the game another 4 times before releasing.
 My game times were pretty damn fast at this point because I new exactly what to do.
 I could beat the game in 90 to 100 minutes without even thinking too hard.
 Now I just have to wait.
 This was a good week.
-I shipped the A Dark Room for iOS.
+I shipped A Dark Room for iOS.
 And I was now preparing for a NodeJS competition.
 Node Knockout 2013!

 **Nov 8, 2013: One of the Worst Days of My Life**

 It took a full 7 days.
 But A Dark Room was finally in the App Store.
-I downloaded the game on my iPhone 4 and was able to play it.
+I downloaded the release version of the game on my iPhone 5 and was able to play it.
 It was an unreal feeling given how much work was put into the game.
 I know Michael tweeted about the release.
-I was hoping that enough people would retweet about the release of the game.
+I was hoping that many people would tweet about the iOS version.
 It was 6 months since the Hacker News post of A Dark Room, many people would have forgotten about the game by now.
-But maybe it would catch like wild fire again.
+But maybe it would go viral like the web version did.

 The first reply to the tweet came in.
-I was sick to my stomach: "The game just crashes, I have an iPhone5S".
+I was sick to my stomach: "The game just crashes, I have an iPhone 5s".
 I screamed at the top of my lungs, broke down, literally fell to my knees and cried.
 No one wants to see that on their release day.
 No one should ever have that happen to them.
-I tried my wife's iPhone5S and it was crashing there too.
+I tried my wife's iPhone 5s and it was crashing there too.
 I texted my friend Eric Sowell and the game was also crashing for him.
 A that moment I wished I never spent all that time building the game.

 I pulled myself together and put a debug build of the game on my wife's iPhone.
 It crashed immediately with a runtime exception (the error itself is a blur now, but I remeber it having to do with compilation flags).
 My assumption at this point was it had something to do with 64bit architecture of the new iOS devices.